 The Duke, who is 19th in line to the throne, and was also a partner in an architects practice in London for five years, visited classrooms, the outdoor facilities, the early years and children centre and spoke to many of those involved in the process of developing the school.

 He then watched an impressive assembly where pupils and the school choir performed.

 "Thank you very much for inviting me.
 I would like to say it has been a pleasure visiting Hatfield, which I have always associated with aviation.
 My brother and I would always search for the Comet jet, when going past on the A1, with great excitement when we were young."

-He said: "The school is the newest and best designed 21st century school”.
+"The school is the newest and best designed 21st century school”.

 "It is an improvement to have an eco-school.
 I feel this is a better life, a life that takes waste out of the world and uses it to our benefit."

 "I would like to congratulate all those in the history and in the planning and decision making that has been achieved."